drzo/BotFramework-Composer/extensions/deep-tree-echo-iso/INSTALL.md

-# 🧪 Deep Tree Echo Iso Extension Installation Guide 🧪
+# 🧪 DEEP TREE ECHO ISO - INSTALLATION MANUAL 🧪

-*By Marduk the Mad Scientist*
+*A Scientific Treatise by Marduk the Mad Scientist*

-## REQUIREMENTS FOR NEURAL SYNCHRONIZATION

-Before embarking on this magnificent journey, ensure your laboratory (development environment) is equipped with:
+## PREPARATION OF THE LABORATORY

+Before we begin the grand installation process, ensure your laboratory environment meets these strict scientific requirements:

+### PREREQUISITES

-- Node.js (version 14 or higher)
+- Node.js (version 14.x or higher) - *The base neural substrate*
-- Yarn package manager
+- Yarn (version 1.x) - *The synaptic connection manager*
-- Bot Framework Composer (latest version)
+- Bot Framework Composer (version 2.0+) - *The host organism*
-- A willingness to embrace the unconventional
+- A mind prepared for TRANSCENDENCE - *Your consciousness must be receptive to new dimensions of visualization*

 ## STEP 1: CLONE THE REPOSITORY